DreamWorks, Hasbro talks slowed by discussion over structure - source

-Negotiations between Hasbro Inc (HAS.O) and DreamWorks Animation SKG Inc DWA.O have been hampered by issues regarding the structure of the combined company, according to a person familiar with the matter.
+Nov 14 Negotiations between Hasbro Inc and DreamWorks Animation SKG Inc have been hampered by issues regarding the structure of the combined company, according to a person familiar with the matter.

 During the talks, presentations were made by both companies, although discussions regarding the price or the framework of the new company were not reached.